Boof2015/astra/README.md

 Astra treats Eclipsa Audio and IAMF as first-class local music formats.
 IAMF tracks are identified in the library, expose their rendered channel layout, and can be browsed, searched, queued, and played like any other track.

-Decoding and rendering are performed locally through Astra's spatial audio engine.
+Decoding and rendering are performed locally through the Astra Spatial Engine.
 Channel-based and scene-based content can be rendered binaurally for headphones, delivered directly to multichannel hardware, or adapted to the available output layout.
 No Eclipsa-certified playback hardware is required.

 Dolby Atmos multichannel decoding is also supported without Atmos-compatible hardware.

-Astra provides per-channel inspection and remapping, output delay calibration, and a Virtual Speaker Room for real time positioning and binaurally rendering virtual speaker layouts.
+Astra provides per-channel inspection and remapping, output delay calibration, and a Virtual Speaker Room for placing virtual speakers in 3D space.
+Drag them around the listener, add height/elevation, and hear the binaural render update live as you move them.

 ## Visualizers